The Human Success Score (HSS)

 Under the Organizational Learning score, you can see:

-• Suggested actions: suggestions to improve your Human Success Score.
+• Suggested actions: suggestions to improve your Learning score.

-• Success streak shows how many months in a row your organization has made progress.
+• Success streak: shows how many months in a row your organization has made progress.
 By progress, we mean increasing the number of active learners, improving the training completion rate, or if more users matched the criteria for the Course completions or Voluntary learning score components.
-Months with progress are displayed with the fire icon (The Fire icon).
+Months with progress show the fire icon (The Fire icon).

 How you can use the Human Success Score